brumar/jbsays/README.md

 - `--iterations <N>`: Number of iterations to run the command (use 0 for infinite iterations, Ctrl+C to stop)
 - `--nofallback`: Disable fallback to interactive mode if agent mode fails
 - `--no-git`: Skip git initialization even if no `.git` directory exists
+- `--content-at-root`: Indicates that content should be created at the project root level instead of inside release/content

 ### Examples